NJIT-CS490-SP21/project1-av565/README.md

 ## Packages/Libraries Used (_SOME_ MAY HAVE ALREADY BEEN INSTALLED):

-    1. Flask: install using command: pip install -U "python-dotenv"
+    1. dotenv: install using command: pip install -U "python-dotenv"
     2. requests: install using command: python -m pip install requests
+    3. Flask: install using command: pip install Flask
-    // Others SHOULD be part of python
+    // Others _SHOULD_ be part of python
-    3. os
+    4. os
     5. dotenv
     6. random
     7. collections